ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/00-introduction.md

 # Introduction

 Thanks for trying out `@codemod-utils`!

-In this tutorial, we will create a codemod called `ember-codemod-rename-tests` (to be precise, rename test modules).
+In this tutorial, we will create a codemod called `ember-codemod-rename-test-modules`.

 ```ts
 /* Before: Module names are inconsistent (thanks to copy-paste) */